-- Individuals must be registered users of the Minnesota Braille and Talking Book Library.
+- You must be registered users of the Minnesota Braille and Talking Book Library.

 - Descriptive videos are strictly for home use; copyright restrictions prohibit the loan of descriptive videos to institutions.

-- Individuals may borrow only two videotapes at a time due to the limited size of the collection.
+- You may borrow only two videotapes at a time due to the limited size of the collection.

 - Videotapes will be loaned for two weeks.